A short piece shot in summer 2014, exploring the noir aesthetic for Ted Baker’s luxury range.

 The band were fantastic to work with – all in all shooting this video was an absolute pleasure and one of the most enjoyable shoots we’ve been involved in.

-Crowns & Owls is a collective of filmmakers, founded in Leeds in 2010.
-We specialize in making music videos, commercials and fashion films.
+Crowns & Owls is a collective of three filmmakers, founded in Leeds in 2010.
+Represented by White Lodge, we specialize in making music videos, commercials and fashion films.
 We love to tell stories and capture imagery that excites us.
 We’re flexible, we’re approachable and we’d love to work with you, wherever you are.
-If you like our work and want to know more, please get in touch or swing by our studio.
+If you like our work and want to know more, please get in touch with us .
 Thanks for visiting…